Yuvraj102/Clapingo-assignment/README.md

 }
 `

-3. **add favourite teacher**: `localhost:3000/feature/addfav?email=profr@gmail.com`, For this you need to set `Authorization` as `Bearer Token-Value` in request header or you need to have the cookie set which will atuomatically happen when you login or register make sure that you are logged in or signed up as student only request will return `success` status once ran successfully send `email` of teacher as query
+3. **add favourite teacher**: `localhost:3000/feature/addfav?email=profr@gmail.com`, For this you need to set `Authorization` as `Bearer Token-Value` in request header or you need to have the cookie set which will atuomatically happen when you login or register, make sure that you are logged in or signed up as student only, request will return `success` status once ran successfully,
+   note: as shown send `email` of teacher as query

-4. **remove favourite teacher**: `localhost:3000/feature/removefav?email=james@gmail.com`, For this you need to set `Authorization` as `Bearer Token-Value` in request header or you need to have the cookie set which will atuomatically happen when you login or register make sure that you are logged in or signed up as student only request will return `success` status once ran successfully send `email` of teacher as query
+4. **remove favourite teacher**: `localhost:3000/feature/removefav?email=james@gmail.com`, For this you need to set `Authorization` as `Bearer Token-Value` in request header or you need to have the cookie set which will atuomatically happen when you login or register, make sure that you are logged in or signed up as student only, request will return `success` status once ran successfully, send `email` of teacher as query

 5. **get most favourite teacher**: `localhost:3000/feature/getfav`, This route will return most favourite teacher using aggregation,